ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 **Option 2:**

-Add `<?noyarpp-->` to the HTML code of any post to prevent related posts from displaying.
+Add `<!--noyarpp-->` to the HTML code of any post to prevent related posts from displaying.

 **Option 3:**